opendialogai/OpenDialogDocs/docs/conversational_markup.md

 ## Actions

-If you have some functionality that should occur alongside an intent, you can specify an action.
-Actions can be added to an OpenDialog application, with any number of input attributes and any number of output attributes.
+If you have some functionality that should occur following the succesful identification and matching of an intent, you can associate that intent within the conversation to an _action_.
+Actions accept _input attributes_ and can return _output attributes_.
 Actions themselves are agnostic to the context’s that these attributes belong to (similar to how expected attributes work for [interpreters](conversational_markup.md#interpreters)).

 Actions can be specified using the `action` directive, which contains an object with `id`, `input_attributes` & `output_attributes` properties.